doomedcat17/scpier/README.md

 `lastRevisionTimestamp` - unix time of last revision (UTC).

-`source` - link of selected article.
+`originalSource` - URL of original article.

+`translationSource` - URL of translated article (is blank if the article is not translated).
 ```json
 {
   "title" : "SCP-006",